bnmrly/news-today/README.md

 ## Design

-I have a keen interest in design and embraced the challenge of writing all the vanilla css myself, taking inspiration from the Amerian clothing brand [Supreme](https://www.supremenewyork.com/).
+I eschewed CSS frameworks as I wanted to combine my CSS and JavaScript skills on this project.
+I embraced the challenge of writing all the vanilla css myself, taking inspiration from the American skateboard clothing brand [Supreme](https://www.supremenewyork.com/).

 ## Author